-The risk management conclusion is to permit the enzyme alpha-arabinofuranosidase (EC 3.2.1.55) sourced from a GM strain of T. reesei containing the alpha-arabinofuranosidase gene from T. pinophilus for use as a food processing aid.
-If the draft variation is approved, the permission would be listed in the table to subsection S18-9(3) of the Code, which includes enzymes permitted for a specific technological purpose.
-The technological purpose of this enzyme would be as a processing aid in grain processing and for potable alcohol production.
-The maximum level at which the enzyme may be present in the food would be an amount consistent with GMP.
-The express permission for the enzyme to be used as a processing aid in Schedule 18 of the Code would also provide the permission for the enzyme's potential presence in the food for sale as a food produced using gene technology.
+The risk management conclusion is to permit the enzyme alpha-glucosidase (EC 3.2.1.20) sourced from T. reesei containing the alpha-glucosidase gene from A. niger for use as a processing aid in the manufacture and/or processing of beer.
+If approved, the permission would be listed in the table to subsection S18-9(3) of the Code, which includes enzymes permitted for a specific technological purpose.
+The maximum permitted level or amount of the enzyme that may be present in the food would have to be consistent with GMP.
+The express permission for the enzyme to be used as a processing aid in Schedule 18 of the Code also provides the permission for the enzyme's potential presence in the food for sale as a food produced using gene technology.